-Rob Christopher (Head of School - Emmanuel CE Middle School)
+Rob Christopher (Headteacher - Emmanuel CE Middle School)

-Rob is Head of School of Emmanuel CE Middle School.
+Rob is Headteacher of Emmanuel CE Middle School.

 Rob began at Emmanuel in September 2009 as Assistant Head with responsibility for PE.
 This quickly expanded to the Pastoral systems in school.
 In September 2013 he took on the role of Deputy Head with responsibility for Curriculum.
-The experiences provided him the platform to take on the role, initially interim, as Head of School at Emmanuel.
+The experiences provided him the platform to take on the role as Head of School and, following a review of responsibilities, Headteacher at Emmanuel.

 Rob began his teaching career in a Bournemouth Secondary school, spending 9 years at Portchester School for Boys.
 He was Head of PE and responsible for Initial Teacher Training before taking on the role of Advanced Skills Teacher.
 In this role, he supported schools across Bournemouth and Poole with Assessment for Learning (AfL) techniques and assessment in addition to running teacher training within his setting.